 After you’ve emotionally relapsed, you may start thinking about drinking or using drugs again.
 These thoughts signal a mental relapse.
 In this stage, your coping mechanisms don’t seem as effective as they have been in the past.
 You’re also more prone to the triggers that cause you to want to use substances again.
 Because you’ve forgotten addiction’s challenges, you believe life was better when you were using drugs or alcohol.

 If you’ve already suffered a mental relapse, the danger of a physical relapse is imminent.
-You might decide that one beer couldn’t hurt you or that it’s time to renew your acquaintance with your former drug dealer.
+You might return to harmful habits or friends who are not supportive of your recovery.

 What You Need to Know About Relapse Prevention Therapy